The question “How much money do I need to retire?” is often seen as impossible to answer – or an impossibly large answer.

-As an added bonus, the method to calculate how much you will need is so straightforward, even those of us who are, ahem, mathematically challenged can figure it out.
+And as an added bonus, it’s so easy to calculate how much you will need for retirement, even those of us who are, ahem, mathematically challenged can figure it out.

 There are actually two different calculations you can use to work this out, both of which produce the same figure.